pcrowley/PNA/README.md

  - `module/` contains the kernel module source code
    - `pna_main.c` is the entry point for the kernel module (initialization and hooking
-   - `pna_flowmon.c` has routines to insert the packet into a flow entry and deals with exporting the summary statistics to user-space
+   - `pna_session.c` has routines to insert the packet into a session entry and deals with exporting the summary statistics to user-space
    - `pna_rtmon.c` is the handler for real-time monitors
-   - `pna_rtmon-conlip.c` are two included real-time monitors (connections and local IPs)
    - `pna_alert.c` is code to send messages to a user-space process when a real-time monitor detects anomalous behavior
    - `pna_config.c` handles run-time configuration parameters
+ - `monitors/` contains existing real-time monitors
+   - `pna_lipmon.c` is a local IP monitor (tracks stats on local IPs)
+   - `pna_conmon.c` is a connection monitor (tracks per-connection stats)
- - `service/pna` is the script to start and stop all the PNA software
+ - `service/pna` is the script to start, stop, load, or unload any PNA software
  - `user/` has the user-space software
-   - `user_monitor.c` interacts with the flow tables to export them to a log file
+   - `user_monitor.c` interacts with the session tables to export them to a log file
    - `user_alerts.c` is the alert handler for real-time monitors
  - `util/cron/` contains scripts and crontabs that help move files off-site